Image from: 123RF

 Hydrate Through Food: All food contains some percentage of water, but targeting foods high in H20 can help you hydrate in a tasty way.
 Most fruits and vegetables are packed with water and can help you stay hydrated while snacking!

-Drink Water The Right Way
+Drink Water the SMART Way

 Water is a powerhouse when it comes to being beneficial to the body, but there are many ways to enhance the benefits and still be environmentally conscious.